raifef/2026-NVIDIA/Raifef/PRD.md

 ### Agentic Workflow
 * **Plan:**
-* We are using ChatGPT Pro and Codex to speedup workflow.
+* We are using ChatGPT Pro and Codex to speed up the workflow.
 We have compiled all of the CUDA-Q documentation, relevant literature from the literature review and earlier code to provide context to the agents.
-Codex provides higher quality code but sometimes lacks reasoninsg passing back through ChatGPT 5.2 Thinking can help diagnose bigger-picture errors.
+Codex provides higher quality code but sometimes lacks reasoning passing back through ChatGPT 5.2 Thinking can help diagnose bigger-picture errors.
 I have experience using this combination to port from CPU to GPU accelerated workflows for numerical simulation so I am aware of a number of mistakes it may try to make, and how ti fix them.

 ### Success Metrics
 * **Metric 1 (GPU Speedup):** Achieve faster wall-time-to-solution with GPU vs CPU